sharksforarms/neovim-rust/README.md

 # Try for yourself!

 Each example can be tested with the provided Dockerfile!
+This allows you to test a configuration without changing your system.
+The Dockerfile provides all the dependencies required to run each setup.

 See the `run.sh` script for details.
 This will start a docker instance and run `PlugInstall`.

 For example, `./run.sh ./neovim-init-lsp-compe-rust-tools.vim` to test this configuration.

-Once in the container, navigate to `~/test_app` to try it on some rust code.
+Once in the container, navigate to `~/test_app` to try the configuration on some rust code.

 [neovim-init-lsp-compe-rust-tools]: ./neovim-init-lsp-compe-rust-tools.vim
 [neovim-init-lsp-compe]: ./neovim-init-lsp-compe.vim